ccheerry/ccheerry/README.md

 About me:

 Learning C# and JS,
-Busy with personal jobs and rust addiction.
+Busy with personal jobs and studies.

 ```